Reservoir: Terminology

 The units used for measuring reservoir areas and volumes vary from country to country.
-In most of the world, reservoir areas are expressed in square kilometres; in the United States, acres are commonly used.
-For volume, either cubic metres or cubic kilometres are widely used, with acre-feet used in the US.
+In most of the world, reservoir areas are expressed in square kilometers; in the United States, acres are commonly used.
+For volume, either cubic meters or cubic kilometers are widely used, with acre-feet used in the US.

 The capacity, volume, or storage of a reservoir is usually divided into distinguishable areas.
 Dead or inactive storage refers to water in a reservoir that cannot be drained by gravity through a dam's outlet works, spillway, or power plant intake and can only be pumped out.
 Dead storage allows sediments to settle, which improves water quality and also creates an area for fish during low levels.
 Active or live storage is the portion of the reservoir that can be used for flood control, power production, navigation, and downstream releases.
 In addition, a reservoir's "flood control capacity" is the amount of water it can regulate during flooding.
 The "surcharge capacity" is the capacity of the reservoir above the spillway crest that cannot be regulated.

 In the United States, the water below the normal maximum level of a reservoir is called the "conservation pool".

 In the United Kingdom, "top water level" describes the reservoir full state, while "fully drawn down" describes the minimum retained volume.